- Today, many office spaces do not look like the traditional "cube farms" of the past.

 - Encourages communication

-"Transparency and some lack of clear office hierarchy can do a lot to motivate a team," said Masterson.
+"Transparency and some lack of clear office hierarchy can do a lot to motivate a team," Masterson said.
 "Seeing your manager occupy the same space as you do, and having the ability to mingle more – it does something to the office vibe."

 - Lack of privacy